-Found 0 - 10 results of 24 programs matching keyword "air speed"
+Found 0 - 5 results of 5 programs matching keyword "air speed"

-Join Dr. Russell Schnell, the director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA), as he talks about what it takes to monitor climate change.
 Come out to play on the concrete slides at Seward Street Mini Park in the Castro.
 A series of speed tests guided by physicist Paul Doherty takes on the question asked by sliders everywhere: How can I go faster?

 Exploratorium staff physicist Thomas Humphrey divulges a clever way to measure the speed of sound, and he explains how hes used that information to measure things in the world.
 A century after publication of Einstein's famous papers on light and relativity, this most celebrated of Nobel Laureates will be the subject of a talk by award-winning science writer K.C.
 Cole.
 She'll discuss the ways in which Einstein continues to influence physics today, from detecting gravity waves to understanding string theory.
 The concept of space-time--perhaps Einstein's most fundamental contribution to our understanding of the universe--will be explored using special red lasers.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
 In this special Halloween edition, today's secret ingredient is: Plastic Bags!